vmware-tanzu/velero/site/content/docs/main/api-types/restore.md

       # Array of namespaces to which this hook does not apply.
 Optional.
       excludedNamespaces:
       - ns3
       # Array of resources to which this hook applies.
-If empty, it applies to all supported resources.
+If unspecified, the hook applies to all resources in the backup.
+Optional.
       # The only resource supported at this time is pods.
       includedResources:
       - pods